barsoom/devbook/arranging_a_meetup/README.md

 * Glasses/mugs (if necessary)
 * Bottle opener (and somewhere to throw caps)
 * Make sure we have wifi; post details
+* Blankets if we're going to be outdoors when it's chilly

 ### Just before